-There are tons of CRMs out there, we know.
+We know there are tons of CRMs out there.
 It's nice to have a lot of options, but with many options, come more decisions that need to be made.
 Do I prioritize my budget?
 Do I prioritize features?
 Do I prioritize usability?
-This page will help you get started with everything you need to know.

 Most CRMs are priced on a per user per month basis.
 Whether you choose to pay month-to-month (also known as "monthly billing") or to pay for a year upfront (also known as "annual billing"), the total amount that you pay is dependent on the number of users you have.

-The per user per month price for CRMs can range from free to about five hundred dollars.
+The per user per month price for CRMs can range from free to about $500/month.

 Some CRMs (like ActiveCampaign, Keap etc.) are email marketing-focused, and as such their pricing is instead dependent on the number of contacts you have.